Tennessee Workers’ Compensation Impairment Rating

 Your attorney will review your medical records and impairment rating to determine if you have been assigned an appropriate rating.
 If the rating seems inaccurate, a workers’ compensation attorney can help you determine your options for obtaining the compensation you need.

-At Greg Coleman Law, we will provide a free initial consultation to discuss your impairment rating and find out if it accurately represents your work-related injury.
+At Greg Coleman Law, our personal injury lawyers in Knoxville will provide a free initial consultation to discuss your impairment rating and find out if it accurately represents your work-related injury.
 All of our services are provided on a contingency fee basis, which means you only have to pay us if we help you obtain the benefits you deserve.

 Complete a Free Case Evaluation form to get started.